 This class will take place in two parts:

-The classroom session will be January 31st at Park County High School in Livingston from 6:00 to 8:00 pm.
+The classroom session will be January 30th at Park County High School in Livingston from 6:00 to 8:00 pm.
 Instructors will cover basic avalanche awareness.
-Topics include: avalanche terrain recognition, the effect weather has on avalanche hazard, the development of the mountain snowpack, decision making skills.
+Topics include: avalanche terrain recognition, the effect weather has on avalanche hazard, the development of the mountain snowpack, decision-making skills.
 In addition, there will also be a discussion of rescue techniques and avalanche rescue gear.

-Part two of the class will be a field session on Sunday, Feb 3rd in Mill Creek from 10am to 2pm.
-Each participant must bring their own avalanche beacon, shovel, probe and pack.The field session will be held entirely outdoors.
+Part two of the class will be a field session on Sunday, Feb 2nd in Mill Creek from 10 am to 2 pm.
+We encourage participants to bring their own avalanche beacon, shovel, probe, and pack.The field session will be held entirely outdoors.
 Come prepared to comfortably participate in any weather conditions.
-Hot drinks, snacks and extra layers are strongly encouraged.The course goals are to 1) learn how to dig a snow pit, perform stability tests and interpret avalanche conditions, 2) learn how to wear and operate an avalanche beacon, and 3) perform a mock rescue including single and multiple burial searches.
+Hot drinks, snacks, and extra layers are strongly encouraged.The course goals are to 1) learn how to dig a snow pit, perform stability tests and interpret avalanche conditions, 2) learn how to wear and operate an avalanche beacon, and 3) perform a mock rescue including single and multiple burial searches.
 The course will also cover the importance of beacon skills; beacon operation and search principles; demonstration and practice of initial, secondary and pinpoint search; rescue practice scenarios including group management, probing and shoveling.

 Pre-registration is required.